Solo 401(k): Understanding self-employed retirement plans

 A key benefit of 401(k) plans is their high contribution limits.
 401(k) plans have higher contribution limits than individual retirement accounts (IRAs), which only allow for contributions up to $7,000 per year.
 They also offer higher contribution limits than certain other self-employed retirement plans, such as SIMPLE IRAs, which allow contributions up to $16,000.

-If you’re 50 or older, a solo 401(k) can help you save an impressive $76,500 per year for retirement, thanks to catch-up contributions.
+If you’re 50 or older, a solo 401(k) can help you save an impressive $7,500 extra per year thanks to catch-up contributions, and an increased catch-up provision that boosts the limit to $11,250 for workers aged 60-63.
 If you’re nearing retirement, this catch-up contribution can be an excellent opportunity to push you over the finish line of your retirement savings goals.

 Flexibility and control over investments